ErickChacon/scholar/README.md

-# scholar
-Hugo theme for researchers and academic people powered by bootstrap.
-Suggested to be used with blogdown R package.

 # Scholar

 ## About

 [Hugo](https://gohugo.io/) theme using [Bootstrap 5](https://getbootstrap.com/).
-The template is for a personal webpage to show your information, research, blog, so on.
+The template is designed for a personal researcher webpage to show your information, research, blog, so on.

 ![Webpage example](web-example.png)